Need utility assistance in Washington? You’re not alone. I’ve been there before – and so have many of our readers.

-LIHEAP stands for “Low Income Home Energy Assistance Program.”
+LIHEAP stands for the “Low Income Home Energy Assistance Program.”
 This federal program provides funds to help low income Washingtonians afford and maintain their utilities throughout the winter.

 When we received assistance, we received around $1,000 from this program.
 The amount you receive will depend on your household size, income, and annual heating costs.

 You will need to apply with your local county agency.
+Click on your area on the map to find your local county’s office.

-They lower your bills by improving the energy efficiency of your dwelling so that you don’t have to spend so much money on utilities.
-It really works!
 Along with our LIHEAP grant, we received around $18,000 in free home improvements that reduced our power bill from $650/month to around $150/month!